About The Duke of Sussex

-Prince Harry is fifth in line to the throne and the younger son of The Prince of Wales and Diana, Princess of Wales.
+The Duke of Sussex is sixth in line to the throne and the younger son of The Prince of Wales and Diana, Princess of Wales.
 His Royal Highness spent ten years working in the Armed Forces, ending operational duties in 2015.
 During his service, he conducted two tours of duty to Afghanistan with the British Army.
-Prince Harry now spends his working life supporting a number of charitable activities and projects and carrying out public duties in support of The Queen.
+The Duke now spends his working life supporting a number of charitable activities and projects and carrying out public duties in support of The Queen.
 His Royal Highness's official residence is Kensington Palace in London.

 Supporting the welfare of servicemen and women

-Having served in the British Army for ten years, Prince Harry is passionate about promoting the welfare of those who are serving or who have served their country in the Armed Forces.
+Having served in the British Army for ten years, The Duke of Sussex is passionate about promoting the welfare of those who are serving or who have served their country in the Armed Forces.

 He has campaigned to raise awareness of the ongoing challenges facing service personnel making the transition to civilian life.
 In particular, he has worked to bring wider public attention to the support that wounded, injured and sick servicemen and women need through their entire rehabilitation process.
 That includes long-term support for each person and their family for both physical and mental injuries.

-His work in this area has seen Prince Harry take part in a number of projects and initiatives, including volunteering with the Army's Personnel Recovery Unit in London, trekking with wounded servicemen and women to the South Pole and in the Arctic, supporting a number of adventure challenges through his Endeavour Fund, and organising the Invictus Games.
+His work in this area has seen The Duke take part in a number of projects and initiatives, including volunteering with the Army's Personnel Recovery Unit in London, trekking with wounded servicemen and women to the South Pole and in the Arctic, supporting a number of adventure challenges through his Endeavour Fund, and organising the Invictus Games.

 The Invictus Games